-From: CON TRACTOR NAME PROJECT TITLE: Enclosed please find the required documents: Said Bidder did / ordid not attend the project pre-bid meeting. when).
+From: CON ITRACTOR NAME PROJECT TI TLE: Enclosed ple ase find the required documents: Said Bidder did / ordid not attend the project pre-bid meeting. when).
 Copies of all written notification to City of Memphis M/WBE listed firms.
 (Please attach list of all firms notified, detail how they were notified and Said Bidderdid / or did not select economically feasible portions of the work to be performed by M/WBE firms. negotiations List all M/WBE firms with which negotiations took place.
 (Attach list.
-If no were held, please state so.)
+If no negotiations were held, please state so.)
 Provide names, addresses, and dates of negotiations. state so.)
 Statement of efforts to assist M/WBE firms, with bonding, insurance, financing, or with document review.
 (Attach list.
 If no assistance was provided, please Bidder did The Bidder did / ordid not use all M/WBE quotations received.
-If the to the reasor not use all M/WBE quotations received, list on attached sheets, as required as ns those quotes were not used.
-List (on attached sheets as required) all M/WBE firms contacted that the bidder considered not to be qualified, and a statement of the reasons for the bidder's conclusions.
-If no firms were f ound to be non-qualified, please state so.
+If the to the reasor not use all M/WBE quotations received, list on attached sheets, as required as those quotes were not used. considered on attached sheets as required) all M/WBE firms contacted that the bidder be qualified, and a statement of the reasons for the bidder's conclusions.
+If no firms ound to be non-qualified, please state so.